 - Manual therapy techniques such as massage, manipulation and stretches to reduce pain and stiffness

-- Correcting imbalances and movement problems with gait analysis and orthotics
+- Correcting imbalances and movement problems with Podiatry and Gait Analysis

 - Tailored exercise and training programme to prevent further injuries.